k26dr/bitcoin-htlc/README.md

 ## Determining HTLC vout

-To refund or redeem an HTLC you have to know the index (vout) of the HTLC output within your creation transaction.
+To refund or redeem an HTLC you need to know the index (vout) of the HTLC output within your creation transaction.

 ### Programatically Using a Block Explorer